-If a determination is made that a housing unit requires repairs or improvements that exceed the limitations of the program or its intent, the applicant will be referred to the Housing Rehabilitation Program for further assistance.
-Additionally, in situations where repairs or improvements would exceed 50% of the value of the property or replacement value, staff may determine that it is not financially or judicious to perform energy or weatherization improvements on the home and refer the applicant to another agency or program for assistance.
-If improvements cannot meet the requirements of the applicable funding source, Building Codes, or the intent of the program, the City is under no obligation to provide the improvements.
+If a determination is made that a housing unit requires repairs that exceed the limitations of this offered program or its intent, the applicant will be referred to the Housing Rehabilitation Program for further assistance.
+Additionally, in situations where repairs would exceed 50% of the value of the property or replacement value, staff may determine that it is not financially or judicious to perform weatherization improvements on the home and refer the applicant to another agency or program for assistance.
+If improvements cannot meet the requirements of the applicable funding source, Building Codes, or the intent of the program, the Program is under no obligation to provide assistance for the repairs.